SmallSatelliteResearchLaboratoryUGA/SmallSatelliteResearchLaboratoryUGA.github.io/README.md

-This branch holds the static html files for the site to be hosted on github pages.
+This branch holds the static files that allow the site to be hosted on GitHub Pages.
+Html files are located in the root directory and control the views/layout.
+CSS and Javascript are in the stylesheet and javascripts directory respectively.

-Files were converted from the ejs files in the views directory on master branch using preRenderScript.js
+Deployments are made automatically with every commit to **the STATIC branch**